-Applicants who do not meet Spanish language requirements may be eligible for up to six months (or half the period of the scholarship) of Spanish language training before the start of their study or research at an institution assigned by SRE to the scholarship recipient before the start of graduate courses.
-Language training is subject to a letter of acceptance for graduate studies by a participating post-secondary institution.
+Applicants who do not meet Spanish language requirements may be eligible for up to six months (or half the period of the scholarship) of Spanish language training before the start of their study or research at an institution assigned by SRE.
+Language training is subject to a letter of acceptance by a participating post-secondary institution.

 The award includes: